Petjo: Background

 Just as the Indo (Eurasian) community historically originated from relationships between European males and Indonesian females, its language reflects this same origin.
 Typified as a mixed-marriage language, the grammar of Petjok is based on the maternal Malay language and the lexicon on the paternal Dutch language.

 The main contact mechanisms responsible for the creation of Petjok are lexical re-orientation; selective replication and convergence.
 The original speakers of the language do not necessarily want to maintain their first language, but rather create a second one.
 These creative speakers of the language were probably bilingual, but more fluent in the dominant lingua franca i.e., native Malay language, than Dutch language.

-In its overall split between grammar and lexicon, the structure of Petjok is very similar to the Media Lengua spoken in Ecuador by the Quechua Indians, with the critical difference that the much older language, Pecok, has undergone late system morphemes and syntactic blends.
+In its overall split between grammar and lexicon, the structure of Petjok is very similar to the Media Lengua spoken in Ecuador by the Quechua people, with the critical difference that the much older language, Pecok, has undergone late system morphemes and syntactic blends.

 The most important author that published literary work in this language is the Indo (Eurasian) writer Tjalie Robinson.

+Largely an oral language, there is no standard spelling for the language.
+Texts may be written using what is known as the old spelling (Ejaan Tempo Dulu) or the Indonesian Enhanced Spelling (Ejaan Yang Disempurnakan).
+Some spelling differences (new vs old) are: j=dj, u=oe, y=j, c=tj, ny=nj, sy=sj, and kh=ch.

 Each urban area with a large Indo community had their own variation of Petjok.
 For example: the Petjok of Batavia was influenced by a form of Malay which contained many Chinese words, in Bandung, many Sundanese words were used, while in Semarang and Surabaya many Javanese words were in use.
 Petjo should not be confused with Javindo, a different creole language spoken by Indos in the Dutch East Indies.

-Largely an oral language, there is no standard spelling for the language.
-Texts may be written using what is known as the old spelling (Ejaan Tempo Dulu) or the Indonesian Enhanced Spelling (Ejaan Yang Disempurnakan).
-Some spelling differences (new vs old) are: j=dj, u=oe, y=j, c=tj, ny=nj, sy=sj, and kh=ch.
+With the loss of the generation that lived in the Dutch East Indies era, that language has almost died out, but it become identity for Indo descent.
+In contrast, the colonial society saw the creole languages as a corrupted Dutch which should be corrected as quickly as possible.